 A refined collection of high-quality cannabis products and design-focused, purposeful goods.
 We connect consumers with a carefully selected group of collaborators in order to create products that are inspired by their ever-evolving needs.

 Based upon consumer insights, Auxly has developed a broad portfolio of Cannabis Products to meet the evolving needs and preferences of Canadian cannabis consumers.
 Our initial focus was on the development of Cannabis 2.0 Products and we were one of the first cannabis companies to distribute and sell Cannabis 2.0 Products across Canada following their legalization.

 We were the top-selling licensed producer of Cannabis 2.0 Products nationally in 2020 and 2021.
-The Company continued to introduce a variety of Cannabis 1.0 and Cannabis 2.0 Products to the market in the first quarter of 2022, maintaining its #1 licensed producer position in national Cannabis 2.0 Product sales and #5 licensed producer position in Canada by total recreational retail sales as reported by Headset Canadian Insights Data ("Headset").
+The Company continued to introduce a variety of Cannabis 1.0 and Cannabis 2.0 Products to the market in the first half of 2022, maintaining its #1 licensed producer position in national Cannabis 2.0 Product sales and its ranking among the top 10 licensed producers in Canada by total recreational retail sales as reported by Headset Canadian Insights Data ("Headset")1.

-Our Cannabis Products available during the first quarter of 2022 are described below by brand and product format:
+Our Cannabis Products available during the second quarter of 2022 are described below by brand and product format:

-Products Avai lable by Brand
+Products Available by Brand

-KOLAB PROJECT 🍏 Dosecann Back Forty Foray
+KOLAB PROJECT Dosecann Back Forty Foray

-510 Vape Cartridges All-in-one Vape Pens Dried Flower Pre-rolled Cannabis Infused Pre-rolls Concentrates Chocolates Soft Chews Cannabis Oil Drops Capsules Topicals Edibles 510 Vape Cartridges Dried Flower Milled Flower Pre-rolled Cannabis Chocolates Soft Chews 510 Vape Cartridges All-in-one Vape Pens Hard Candy Chocolates Soft Chews
+510 Vape Cartridges All-in-one Vape Pens Dried Flower Pre-rolled Cannabis Infused Pre-rolls Concentrates Chocolates Soft Chews Cannabis Oil Drops Capsules Topicals 510 Vape Cartridges Dried Flower Milled Flower Pre-rolled Cannabis Infused Pre-rolls Chocolates Soft Chews 510 Vape Cartridges All-in-one Vape Pens Hard Candy Chocolates Soft Chews

-&lt;sup>1 Data provided by Headset as at April 13, 2022.
+1 Data provided by Headset as at July 6, 2022.

 Our Cannabis Products have been well received by consumers.
 We plan to further strengthen our brand recognition by using consumer insights to drive innovation as we continue to introduce new Cannabis Products to the Canadian market, with an emphasis on expanding our dried flower and pre-roll offerings.
-The Company's upcoming product offerings for the first half of 2022 are presented below.
+The Company's upcoming product offerings for the second half of 2022 are presented below.